TheCodingDojo/algorithms/pair-programming.md

 # Pair Programming

 - Students are **_expected_** to assume these roles within a few minutes of entering their breakout rooms.
-- Talking about your experience with pair programming on your resume and in interviews can help you become a more desireable candidate to employers.
+- Talking about your experience with pair programming on your resume and in interviews can help you become a more desirable candidate to employers.

 ## Roles